AdarshJS/cpp-boilerplate/readme.md

 Navigator: Niket Shah

 For part 2:
-Driver Niket Shah
+Navigator - zzimits
-Navigator: Adarsh Jagan Sathyamoorthy
+Driver    - arunumd

 ## TODO and NOTES
 1. Implement the computeError and computeVelocity function.